VictoriaMetrics/VictoriaMetrics/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
 It would be great updating to [the latest avaialble release](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) and verifying whether the bug is reproducible there.
+It is also recommended reading [troubleshooting docs](https://victoriametrics.github.io/#troubleshooting).

 **To Reproduce**
 Steps to reproduce the behavior.